-You will sit or stand in a small, airtight chamber and breathe or pant against a mouthpiece.
-Clips will be put on your nose to shut off air to your nostrils.
-You’ll be asked to breathe against the mouthpiece when it’s both opened and closed.
-This will provide your doctor with important information.
+You’ll sit or stand in a small, airtight chamber that is partially or completely see-through and may resemble a phone booth.
+Babies may have a special type of test that allows them to lay down.
+They’ll put clips on your nose to shut off air to your nostrils.
+They’ll ask you to breathe or pant against a mouthpiece when it’s both opened and closed.
+This will provide your doctor with important measurements, including:

 The mouthpiece may feel uncomfortable against your mouth.
 If you typically struggle in tight spaces, sitting in the chamber might make you anxious.
-However, you’ll be able to see outside the chamber at all times, and the test usually takes only three minutes to perform.
-A tracer gas such as carbon dioxide may be included in the air you breathe during the test.
+However, you’ll be able to see outside the chamber at all times, and the test usually takes three minutes to perform.
+They may include a tracer gas such as carbon dioxide in the air you breathe during the test.

 Risks associated with lung plethysmography include: